Vipassana Meditation Retreat 2019

 He became a novice at the age of 15 and since then has stayed ordained.
 On his path he became a disciple and the successor of Long Po Poh, one of the great monks from the forest tradition.
 His teachings express his deep wisdom and knowledge of the scriptures and meditation practice.
 His wish is to support his disciples to wake up to their full potential.

 Included as part of his teachings , he likes to take his disciples on retreats in nature, with very basic facilities to create a feeling of being closer to the environment.
 This can create a humble and strong mind.
 Being able to let go of comfort from the outer world helps us to turn inward and find our true nature; a liberated heart and mind.
 He goes beyond the “I, me, mine” self-centered thinking of the modern world, as it creates stressed feelings of separation and competition.

 Christian Carow was the owner of a successful marketing company, worked as an consultant and was an assistant in group psychotherapy before he decided to change his life very radical.
 He became a monk for one year in the Thai forest tradition under his teacher Ajahn Somchai Kantasillo.
 He has also studied alongside leading meditation teachers like Jack Kornfield, Thich Nhat Hanh and Fred von Allem.

-Since 2006 he is leading meditation retreats in Thailand and Germany.
+Since 2006 he has led meditation retreats in Thailand and Germany.
 He is the co-founder of the Mindfulness Project, a modern community, where he integrates Psychology, Neuroscience, Meditation, Yoga with new ways of holistic living.
 The project provides a unique learning experience for thousands of volunteers from around the world and has been life changing for a lot of them.
 His goal is to find a modern approach to contemplative practices in order to impact the personal, social and economic dimension of people towards a more fulfilling and sustainable life.